gridgrad/advaita/README.md

 # advaita
-Simple breathing app for M5Stack Cardputer
+Simple breathing companion app for M5Stack Cardputer.

+Compile to .bin with Arduino IDE, or download it directly from M5Burner.